calebzaleski/Plant-Monitoring-System/README.md

    then to update later: ```git pull```

->  ake sure you have git installed.
+>  Make sure you have git installed.

 #### Open the .ino file in Ardunio IDE